Cedar Point Halloweekends with Kids

 Not at all.
 The Haunt activities are mostly walk-through attractions with separate lines.
-There’s just one section at the back of the park that is in the main park.
+There’s just one section at the back of the park where the haunts are on the main walkways.
 A No-Boo necklace is available for the creatures to avoid you, or you can avoid this area altogether.

 The area to avoid is Frontier Trail, Frontierland, and the Town Hall area.
 In these connected areas, there are fog machines, lights, and wandering spooks at night.
 The spooks will come up behind you or jump out to scare you.
-These areas are all at the back of the park and easy to avoid unless you want to ride Maverick.
+These areas are all at the back of the park and easy to avoid unless you want to ride Maverick or Steel Vengeance.